Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: Future Trends and Challenges for O-ISAC

 \subsection{Deep Learning for O-ISAC}

-As the scenarios and requirements of O-ISAC are increasingly complicated, the end-to-end optimization method of deep learning can be introduced to enhance the performances of O-ISAC.
-Deep learning can serve the waveform design and resource allocation process, and can also provide functionalities of target recognition, behaviour prediction, and semantic communication, which are not included in traditional communication or sensing.
-Moreover, since the training and deduction of neural networks might be costly in terms of hardware and power, data and models can also be uploaded to computing centers for more cost-effective operation.
-Although deep learning has tremendous potential in communication, sensing, and computing, its application to O-ISAC is still challenging, since appropriate performance metrics and high-quality datasets are still in urgent need.
+As the scenarios and requirements of O-ISAC are increasingly complicated, the end-to-end optimization method of DL can be introduced to enhance the performances of O-ISAC.
+DL can serve the waveform design and resource allocation process of O-ISAC instead of conventional optimization algorithms.
+In addition, DL can also provide functionalities of target recognition, behaviour prediction, and semantic communication, which are not included in traditional ISAC.
+However, the requirements for high-quality datasets and tremendous computing resources are not negligible when designing a DL-based O-ISAC system.
+One approach to resolving these problems is to conduct training and deduction at computing centers, which adds extra payloads of data transmission.
+Therefore, while a conventional O-ISAC system mainly focuses on the trade-off between communication and sensing, computing will also become progressively more important in a DL-based O-ISAC system.